-In this article I’ll be looking at how to practice Bhakti yoga meditation properly, and the benefits you will get out of it.
+In this article, we’ll be looking at how to practice Bhakti yoga meditation properly, and the benefits you will get out of it.

 But first: What is Bhakti yoga?

 Bhakti yoga is an ancient meditation technique that stems from Hinduism and Buddhism.
 Today it is mostly associated with yoga [READ: Best Yoga Meditation Techniques].

 The practice aims to make the mind one with a deity, object or person.
 For instance, Buddhists would use the technique to become one with Buddha.

 However, you can also practice by meditating on a relaxing object, such as a crystal.